hoon-ock/multi-view/README.md

 ## 1. Prerequisites

-**Note:** 🚧 This section is currently under construction and will be updated soon.
+**Note:** 🚧🚧 This section is currently under construction and will be updated soon 🚧🚧.

 Before you begin, ensure you have met the following requirements: